A system administrator can update or replace certificates for vRealize Automation components.

 For instance, in a distributed system with multiple instances of a vRealize Automation appliance, if you update a certificate for one vRealize Automation appliance all other related certificates are updated automatically.

-The vRealize Automation virtual appliance management console provides three options for updating or replacing certificates for existing deployments:
+The vRealize Automation appliance management interface provides options for updating or replacing certificates.

-Generate certificate - Use this option to have the system generate a self-signed certificate.
+- Generate certificate — Have vRealize Automation generate a self-signed certificate.

-Certificates for the vRealize Automation appliance management site do not have registration requirements.
+Certificates for the vRealize Automation appliance management interface web site do not have registration requirements.

-If you use a multi-node vRealize Orchestrator deployment that is behind a load balancer, all vRealize Orchestrator nodes must use the same certificate.
+If you run a multiple-node vRealize Orchestrator deployment behind a load balancer, all vRealize Orchestrator nodes must use the same certificate.

-For important information about troubleshooting, supportability, and trust requirements for certificates, see the VMware knowledge base article at http://kb.vmware.com/kb/2106583.
+For more about certificate troubleshooting, supportability, and trust requirements, see VMware Knowledge Base article 2106583.